 Many of the incidents involving foreigners have occurred where the visitors did not have travel insurance and families were burdened with enormous medical and transport costs.
 There are even far more tragic stories than that of Natasha Hutchinson, who eventually was able to return to her family in the United Kingdom, although after burdening them with a large credit card debt.
 One Irish family recently had to raise money for a young Irish man who in a coma and declared brain dead after a hapless accident trying to climb into his condominium in Bangkok.
 These stories are a regular occurrence.

-Most websites now offer easy to take out travel insurance
+Easy to take out travel insurance

 Not only does the insurance cover medical costs in the event of an emergency but there are many other additional benefits such as provision for dental costs when abroad, loss of passport and travel documents which have to be replaced, as well as the cancellation of flights and bookings.

-Local or Thai based travel insurancemore expensive
+Thai based travel insurancemore expensive

 One Bangkok national Thai insurance company offers such a policy although the benefits are not as extensive as the sort of policies that can be taken out by foreigners before they travel to Thailand.
 The different options cost between $200 and $300 including VAT and covers medical costs up to $30,000 or $50,000 respectively.

 Another key requirement and one that is taken by most visitors is a medical check-up before visiting the country and medical shots to cover various diseases and threats such as malaria.
 ‘I think Western visitors to Thailand must have a healthy respect for the differences in climate, environment, and dangers that exist between Thailand and their home countries.
 The exotic nature of Thailand, these differences, is what makes the place so attractive in the first place.
-But as we have seen from so many stories it is a grave mistake to be cavalier about the prospect of travelling and holidaying in Thailand or any other southeast asian country.’
+But as we have seen from so many stories it is a grave mistake to be cavalier about the prospect of travelling and holidaying in Thailand or any other southeast Asian country.’